-Table 2.2: Dimensional Standards for Non-Village Districts Zoning Districts Rural Residential Shoreland Conservation Flood Hazard Overlay Districts Minimum Lot Size (acres) 1 0.75 25 same as underlying district Minimum Right-of-Way Frontage for Lots 1 (feet) 125 125 125 same as underlying district Minimum Lot Depth (feet) n/a 250 n/a same as underlying district Maximum Structure Height (feet) (See Section 206(B)) 35 35 35 same as underlying district Minimum Road Right-of Way Setback (feet) (See Section 206(C)) 25 2 25 [153] 25 same as underlying district Minimum Property Line Setback for Principal Structures and Accessory Dwellings (feet) (See Section 206(C)) 25 25 25 same as underlying district Minimum Property Line Setback for Accessory Structures (feet) (See Section 206(C)) 15 154 15 same as underlying district Lake Setback 5 (feet) (See Section 206(C)) n/a 75 4 n/a same as underlying district Green Space Requirement for Conditional Use S Percentage of Green Space Per Lot (See Section 206(D)) 30% 30% N/A N/A
+Table 2.2: Dimensional Standards for Non-Village Districts Zoning Districts Rural Residential Shoreland Conservation Flood Hazard Overlay Districts Minimum Lot Size (acres) 1 0.75 25 same as underlying district Minimum Right-of-Way Frontage for Lots 1 (feet) 125 125 125 same as underlying district Minimum Lot Depth (feet) n/a 250 n/a same as underlying district Maximum Structure Height (feet) (See Section 206(B)) 35 35 35 same as underlying district Minimum Road Right-of Way Setback (feet) (See Section 206(C)) 25 2 25 [153] 25 same as underlying district Minimum Property Line Setback for Principal Structures and Accessory Dwellings (feet) (See Section 206(C)) 25 25 25 same as underlying district Minimum Property Line Setback for Accessory Structures (feet) (See Section 206(C)) 15 15 4 15 same as underlying district Lake Setback 5 (feet) (See Section 206(C)) n/a 75 4 n/a same as underlying district Green Space Requirement for Conditional Uses

-Existing lots without adequate frontage must obtain approval for access by right-of-way in accordance with Section 503.
+Table 2.2: Dimensional Standards for Non-Village Districts Zoning Districts Rural Shoreland Conservation Di Percentage of Green Space Per Lot (See Section 206(D)) 30% 30% N/A N/A

-In the Rural Residential district, the required ROW setback for structures may be reduced based on the average of the ROW setbacks of up to two principal buildings located on each side of the proposed structure (up to four total buildings), but in no event shall be less than 10 feet.
+- Existing lots without adequate frontage must obtain approval for access by right-of-way in accordance with Section 503. - In the Rural Residential district, the required ROW setback for structures may be reduced based on the average of the ROW setbacks of up to two principal buildings located on each side of the proposed structure (up to four total buildings), but in no event shall be less than 10 feet. - For lots with frontage on a private right of way, accessory structures shall only require a 15 feet setback. - 4 Flood walls and retaining walls are exempt from the property line setback and lake setback. - Lake access structures, as defined in Article X, are exempt from the lake setback.